EFL Trophy: Bradford City through thanks to Sheffield Wednesday, but which other Yorkshire clubs have progressed?

-Papa John's Trophy: Bradford City through thanks to Sheffield Wednesday and Barnsley FC progress, but Owls, Harrogate Town, Leeds United U21s and Doncaster Rovers out
+Papa John's Trophy: Bradford City through thanks to Sheffield Wednesday and Barnsley FC progress, but Owls, Harrogate Town and Doncaster Rovers out

-BRADFORD CITY are through to the knock out stages of the Papa John's Trophy - with a little help from Yorkshire rivals Sheffield Wednesday - but the Owls, Doncaster Rovers, Leeds United under-21s and Harrogate Town bowed out at the northern area group stages.
+BRADFORD CITY are through to the knock out stages of the Papa John's Trophy - with a little help from Yorkshire rivals Sheffield Wednesday - but the Owls, Doncaster Rovers and Harrogate Town bowed out at the northern area group stages.

-Alongside the Bantams, Barnsley are Yorkshire's sole other representative who progressed from their group.
+Alongside the Bantams, Barnsley are Yorkshire's sole other representative who have currently progressed from their group.

 City crashed 4-0 in their final Group H game at Burton, but qualified courtesy of the Owls 2-0 victory over Leicester City under-21s at Hillsborough.